 Heather Gerken is the Dean and Sol & Lillian Goldman Professor of Law at Yale Law School where she specializes in election law, constitutional law, and civil procedure.
 Professor Gerken is one of the country’s leading experts on voting rights and election law, the role of groups in the democratic process, and the relationship between diversity and democracy.
 A native of Massachusetts, Professor Gerken graduated from Princeton University, where she received her A.B.

-Andrew Gooch is a Postdoctoral Research Associate at the Institution for Social and Policy Studies and the Center for the Study of American Politics at Yale University.
-Andrew completed his Ph.D. in political science from the University of California, Los Angeles in 2015.
-His research interests include policy representation, voting behavior, public opinion, elite rhetoric, campaigns and elections, experimental methodology, and survey sciences.
+Andrew is a Postdoctoral Associate in the Institution for Social and Policy Studies and the Center for the Study of American Politics.
+He is also teaching three seminars in the Department of Political Science during the 2017-2018 academic year.
+He completed his Ph.D. in political science (American politics and quantitative methodology) at the University of California, Los Angeles in 2015.
+His research interests include voting behavior, political communication, public opinion, campaigns and elections, policy representation, experimental methodology, and the survey sciences.

 Matthew H. Graham is a second-year doctoral student in Yale’s political science department.
 His research focuses on information in politics, polarization, and mass preferences.
 Prior to doctoral work, he was a senior policy analyst at the Bipartisan Policy Center.